AnalyticJeremy/adbx_vm_analysis/README.md

 ```
 %sh
+curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
 az login --use-device-code
 ```

-When you run this cell, you will be given a URL.
-Open that URL in your laptop's browser, and login with your credentials.
+When you run this cell, it will install the Azure CLI on the cluster's driver node.
+When the `az login` command is run, you will be given a URL and a code.
+Open that URL in your laptop's browser, enter the code you were given, and login with your credentials.
 Entra will store your authentication token on the Databricks cluster's driver node.
 It can then be used to authenticate the Azure API calls.
 In Cell 7 of the "Acquire Data" notebook, you will have to comment out the line that calls `ClientSecretCredential` and uncomment the line that calls `AzureCliCredential`.